Guy Williams (British Army officer): Military career

 Born in Bangalore in British India on 10 September 1881, Guy Williams was sent to England where he was educated at Sherborne School.
 He later attended the Royal Military Academy, Woolwich, where he was commissioned as a second lieutenant into the Royal Engineers and, after serving briefly in the Second Boer War, served in the First World War.
 His service in the war was outstanding, being mentioned in dispatches seven times and awarded the Distinguished Service Order in 1915 and, in 1918, after being promoted to temporary brigadier general at the age of 36, commanding the 199th Brigade of the 66th Division, where he had previously been Commander Royal Engineers (CRE).
+He was promoted to brevet lieutenant colonel in January 1918.

 After attending the Staff College, Camberley, graduating in 1919, Williams was appointed Deputy Military Secretary at the War Office in 1923 and the commander of the 8th Brigade in 1927.
 In 1928 he became an instructor at the Imperial Defence College and then Engineer in Chief at Aldershot Command.
 In 1934 he was appointed commandant of the Staff College, Quetta, in India, and in 1937 he became General Officer Commanding (GOC) of the 5th Division.
 The division was then stationed in Palestine during the Arab revolt.

 Williams served in the Second World War as GOC-in-Chief Eastern Command from 1938 to 1941, when he was appointed Military Adviser to the New Zealand Government: he retired later that year.